yllvar/pump-fun-metas/README.md

-# ApeThisPumpFun
+# ApeThisPump.Fun

-ApeThisPumpFun is a fun web application that provides real-time information about pump.fun tokens.
+ApeThisPump.Fun is a fun web application that provides real-time information about pump.fun tokens.
 Its modular structure, use of modern web technologies, and focus on user experience make it a solid foundation for further development and expansion in the crypto information space.

 ![Ape This](https://github.com/user-attachments/assets/89ae04cc-6e03-4ede-8a4d-d2836a54c120)

 ## 1. Overview

-ApeThisPumpFun is a web application built with Next.js that provides real-time information about cryptocurrency tokens on the pump.fun platform.
+ApeThisPump.Fun is a web application built with Next.js that provides real-time information about cryptocurrency tokens on the pump.fun platform.
 The application offers various features such as current metas, meta search, a token ticker, and live coin information.

 ### 1.1 Goals